 We’ve briefly mentioned how website migration can affect SEO.
 This begs the question: does migrating a website improve SEO?
 The answer to this question is – yes and no.

 On the one hand, redesigning a website provides the opportunity to improve usability.
 This could entail fixing issues in load speed or enhancing on-site navigation.
+Making SEO Migration Checks part of your web design process is crucial during this phase.
 A superior user experience is sure to reflect positively in search engine rankings.
-However, if a website migration isn’t handled correctly it can be detrimental long-term.
+However, if a website migration isn’t handled correctly, it can be detrimental long-term.

 Why can website migration be risky for SEO?